 Tell Her She's Beautiful.
 This will sound a little corny to some fathers, but it is important.
 Modern culture and the media often give our daughters messages that they need to be the right weight, wear the right makeup, dress stylishly and sometimes immodestly to be beautiful.
 When you tell your daughter she is beautiful, emphasize the importance of being beautiful inside – more than skin-deep.
 Compliment her when her eyes sparkle or when she breaks into a big smile.

 Write Notes and Letters.
 You may remember from your dating years that girls love cards and notes and letters.
 Take the time occasionally to write your daughter a letter expressing your feelings, letting her know how you feel about her and how proud you are of her.
-These little personal expressions mean and lot to our daughters and are a good way of showing that you love her.
+These little personal expressions mean and lot to our daughters and are a good way of showing love.

 Be a Great Example of Manhood.
 The way your daughter sees you treat women makes a big difference in how she will see men later in her life.
 Be on your best behavior with her, her mother and other female friends and relatives.
 Simple courtesy and kindness will go a long way in helping her know what to expect of men in her later life.